-Societe Generale has pledged to reduce its thermal coal Figure 17: Portfolio alignment - thermal coal45 power & mining financing to zero by 2030 in the EU and OECD countries, and by 2040 for the rest of the world.
+Societe Generale pledges to reduce its thermal coal power & mining financing to zero by 2030 in the EU and OECD countries, and by 2040 for the rest of the world.
 This target aims to demonstrate that Societe Generale's thermal coal extraction and power financing reduces in absolute terms.

-The indicator selected is the thermal coal extraction and power financing (bn EUR gross commitment base 100), as per the Katowice application of the PACTA methodology.
-44 For the scenario, we use the thermal coal extraction and power demand trend (% change in EJ) from the IEA's Sustainable Development Scenario (SDS).
-Note: because the SDS does not provide a coal scenario expressed in the monetary unit, we use the physical production as a proxy.
+The indicator selected is the thermal coal extraction and power financing (bn EUR gross commitment base 100), as per the Katowice application of the PACTA methodology.43

+As a scenario benchmark, we use the thermal coal extraction and power demand trend (% change EJ) from the IEA's SDS 2020 edition.
+Of note, because the SDS does not provide a coal scenario expressed in the monetary unit, we use the physical production as a proxy.